tarantool/ansible-cartridge/examples/getting-started-app/README.md

       log_level: 5
 ```

-Note, that we use `cartridge_app_name` (we don't deploy new package) instead of `cartridge_package_path`.
+Note that we don't deploy a new package, so we `cartridge_app_name` instead of
+`cartridge_package_path`.
-You can use both options, but it's required to specify at least one of them.
+You can use both, but it's required to specify at least one of them.
-If `cartridge_app_name` isn't set, it would be discovered from package info.
+If `cartridge_app_name` isn't set, it will be deduced from package info.

 Run the playbook again: